Designing and testing a new yaw probe design to increase measurement precision

 Figure 4: Yaw probe CAD model (as printed)

-Figure 5: 3D printed yaw probe with pneumatic tubing, prior to coating the surface and trimming the tubes flush.
+Figure 5: 3D printed yaw probe with pneumatic tubing.
 The small slot at the top-front is a mount for the pitot-static probe.
-Having both tubes exit through the same rear hole wasn't a great idea, but we solved this issue by colouring them red and blue for port and starboard (we didn't have green paint).
+Having both tubes exit through the same rear hole wasn't a great idea, but we solved this issue by colour-coding them, although if it works properly, th data should make it obvious which direction is +ve and -ve.

-Figure 6: Finished yaw probe (minus some paint) with pitot-static tube mounted to the top.
+Figure 6: Yaw probe after first surface coat (minus some paint, thanks to unnecessarily strong mounting tape) with pitot-static tube mounted to the top.
 The yaw probe taps are barely visible as a tiny (1mm) hole half-way up and close to the leading edge (see Figure 3 for reference).
-The pitot-static tube was re-calibrated in this new mount location to account for any effects of pressure build-up in front of the aerofoil leading edge.

 Figure 8: Comparison of CFD and experimental values form wind tunnel testing for differential pressure across the two yaw probe ports for varying yaw angles at 10 m/s.